 Going from Nurse to Patient to Nurse

 On the elevator ride down to surgery, I told the nurses about her history.
-Suddenly mom was not a nobody.
-She became a real person—more than just the patient they were fitting into the schedule, the last surgery of the day, the hip-replacement in room 424.
+Suddenly mom was NOT a nobody.
+She became a real person—more than just the patient they were fitting into the schedule, the last surgery of the day, the hip replacement in room 424.

-In the elevator ride down to surgery, I shared some of mom’s stories about the changes in nursing, hospitals and medicine.
+On the elevator ride down to surgery, I shared some of mom’s stories about the changes in nursing, hospitals, and medicine.
 We talked about the old days when mom wore starched white uniforms and hats–not permanent press colorful smocks and gym shoes with disposable covers.
 Think about it, in the fifties the hospitals were not air-conditioned (it was 85 degrees today) and many hospitals didn’t even have elevators.
 I told them how she visited the sick and elderly in their homes.

 We were in the elevator for probably 4 minutes.
 That was all it took.